walshe/poker-exercise-nofork/README.md

 - Clearly mention in your submssion which JDK version should be used

 ### GitHub
-- Clone or download this repo, **do not fork it**
+- Clone or download this repository, **do not fork it**
-- Push your solution to a private GitHub repo in your account
+- Push your solution to a private repository in your GitHub account
-- When your solution is complete, add your ClarusONE contact as a collaborator to this repo, so they can access it
+- When your solution is complete, add your ClarusONE contact as a collaborator to this repository, so they can access it

 ## Evaluation
 Ideally, we would like to receive a solution that is both